-NORD gratefully acknowledges Dr. Michael Badminton, MBChB, PhD, FRCPath, Honorary Consultant and Clinical Lead, National Acute Porphyria Service (Cardiff), Medical Biochemistry & Immunology, University Hospital of Wales, for assistance in the preparation of this report.
+NORD gratefully acknowledges Dr. Michael Badminton, MBChB, PhD, FRCPath, Honorary Consultant and Clinical Lead, National Acute Porphyria Service (Cardiff), Medical Biochemistry & Immunology, University Hospital of Wales, and Karl E. Anderson, MD, Department of Internal Medicine, Pharmacology and Toxicology, Division of Gastroenterology, The University of Texas Medical Branch at Galveston, for assistance in the preparation of this report.

-Acute intermittent porphyria (AIP) is a rare metabolic disorder that is characterized by deficiency of the enzyme as hydroxymethylbilane synthase (also known as porphobilinogen deaminase).
+Acute intermittent porphyria (AIP) is a rare metabolic disorder that is characterized by partial deficiency of the enzyme hydroxymethylbilane synthase (also known as porphobilinogen deaminase).
 This enzyme deficiency can result in the accumulation of porphyrin precursors in the body.
 This enzyme deficiency is caused by a mutation in the HMBS gene which is inherited as an autosomal dominant trait (only one HMBS gene copy is affected).
 However, the deficiency by itself is not sufficient to produce symptoms of the disease and most individuals with a HMBS gene mutation do not develop symptoms of AIP.
-Additional factors such as endocrine factors (e.g. hormonal changes), the use of certain drugs, excess alcohol consumption, infections, and fasting or dietary changes are required to trigger the appearance of symptoms.
-Symptoms include severe abdominal pain, constipation, muscle weakness, a rapid heartbeat (tachycardia), behavioral changes, seizures, and damage of the nerves to muscles outside of the central nervous system (peripheral neuropathy).
+Additional factors such hormonal changes associated with puberty, the use of certain prescribed or recreational drugs, excess alcohol consumption, infections, and fasting or dietary changes are required to trigger the appearance of symptoms.
+Symptoms include severe abdominal pain, constipation, a rapid heartbeat and increased blood pressure (tachycardia and hypertension), behavioral changes, seizures, and damage of the nerves to muscles (peripheral neuropathy) which can lead to profound muscle weakness (paralysis).
 Treatment is focused on preventing attacks by educating patients to avoid potential triggers.
 Acute attacks usually require hospital care and can be effectively treated with intravenous hematin.

 AIP can be associated with a range of symptoms and physical findings that can potentially involve multiple organ systems of the body.
 The course and severity of attacks is highly variable from one person to another.
 In some cases, particularly those without proper diagnosis and treatment, the disorder can potentially cause life-threatening complications.
 It is important to note the highly variable nature of AIP and that affected individuals may not have all of the symptoms discussed below.
 Affected individuals and parents of affected children should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.